 \subsection{Long-time freeness and chaos}

-We find that long-time freeness is achieved only in the regime associated with full chaos in the classical limit.
-This is evident already at the level of the fourth-free cumulant $\kappa_4(t, 0, t, 0)$, expected to vanish in the presence of asymptotic freeness for large $D$, as ${\kappa_4(t, 0, t, 0) \sim \mathcal{O}(D^{-1})}$.
-In Fig.~\ref{fig_1}, we report the numerical evaluation of the free cumulant, calculated using Eq.~\eqref{k4}, for different system sizes across three regimes: regular (upper panel, $\gamma=1$), mixed (center panel, $\gamma=4$), and fully chaotic (bottom panel, $\gamma=6$).
+We find that long-time asymptotic freeness is achieved only in the regime associated with full chaos in the classical limit.
+This is evident already at the level of the fourth-order free cumulant $\kappa_4(t, 0, t, 0)$, expected to vanish in the presence of asymptotic freeness for large $D$, as ${\kappa_4(t, 0, t, 0) \sim \mathcal{O}(D^{-1})}$.
+In Fig.~\ref{fig_1}(left), we report the numerical evaluation of the free cumulant, calculated using Eq.~\eqref{k4}, for different system sizes across three regimes: regular (upper panel, $\gamma=1$), mixed (center panel, $\gamma=4$), and fully chaotic (bottom panel, $\gamma=6$).
 The data show that in the regular and mixed phase-space regimes, the saturation value remains constant with increasing system size, indicating the absence of long-time freeness.
 In contrast, for $\gamma=6$, at long times the free cumulant fluctuates around a value that decreases as the Hilbert space dimensionality $D$ increases, as predicted by Eq.~\eqref{freenessthermal} for $\hat{B}=\hat{A}(0)$.